razorpay/opencensus-php/readme-docker.md

 ##### Mac users
 * Please use `Docker for Mac` and do not use `Docker Toolbox for the Mac`
-* Increase Docker memory to 6GB and number of cpus to 4
+* Set the Docker memory to 4GB and number of cpus to 3

 ##### Linux users
 * sudo apt-get install docker